jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 --------

 Imagine if you would, standing on a sandy beach.
 Warm sunlight is washing your face as small waves smash down behind you.
 You are a lifeform.
-Any lifeform and you are but being a creature with a limited lifespan, you want to expand to find new territories to give your genes a better chance a survival.

-Your species has already populated this landmass.
-So the solution is to go off island and find another place to lay your seed.
+One of the countless creatures with one overwhelming shared feature; a limited lifespan.

+So, to give your genes a better chance of survival, you want to expand to find new territories on the game board that'll open new niches for you to harvest.
+Your ultimate aim is to join (or help form) an ecosystem with the proper balance of producers, grazers, predators, and decomposers.

 How would you get there?

+This is a problem most every species has faced one time or another.
+And because it involves motion, energy, and navigation, it is a physics problem—the fundamental "rules of the game" that every lifeform must overcome to move, harvest, and survive.
+And every detail that you master moves you another spot on the game board.

-This is a classic physics problem.
-It involves motion and navigation.
-As evidenced by the many species on the land, its been solved by biological species for billions of years.
-Birds fly using seasonal winds to know their way.
+As evidenced by the many species on the land, this is a problem that's been solved by biological species for billions of years.
+Birds use seasonal winds to know their way.
 Trees make nuts that float and drop them in the ocean to go where they might.
 Sea turtles swim and navigate by sensing the magnetic fields of the Earth.

 Humans once were bound to such biological solutions.
-As we developed technology, how did we solve the problem of motion and navigation to spread ourselves to the next landmass?
+As we developed technology, we used it to solve the problem of energy, motion, and navigation to spread ourselves to the next landmass.

-Here are three ways we used the laws of physics to win the game of evolution.
-We went from storytelling, to philosophy, and finally to science to populate the next landmass with technology.
+Here are three ways in which we overcame the laws of physics: first through mythological storytelling, then through natural philosophy, and finally through scientific understanding.
+Each step allowed us to populate new territories with technology that helped us sustain life, and thereby win another iteration in the never-ending game of evolution.

 ---